-In an article written by Sharon L. Peters titled, “Man’s best friend could soon be veteran’s best friend,” she reports that a bill has been introduced in the House of Representatives to help veterans receive rehabilitation and re-entry assistance through certified dog therapy.
+In an article written about dog therapy for PTSD vets, Sharon L. Peters wrote, “Man’s best friend could soon be veteran’s best friend.”
+She wrote that a bill has been introduced in the House of Representatives to help veterans receive rehabilitation and re-entry assistance through certified dog therapy.

 Known as H.R.
 3885, the Veterans Dog Training Therapy Act will be a pilot program, focusing on PTSD or other mental health conditions of troubled veterans with the help of trained service dogs.
 Over a five year period, the program would develop three to five medical centers at a cost of $7 million dollars.

 Each facility would require one certified dog trainer and two recreation therapists, with one director and one recreation therapist over the entire program.
 It is set up to not affect the budgets of tribal governments, local or state finances.
 Five service dogs are trained every two years, with the trained therapy dog to go to disabled vets.

 Another plan by Rep. Michael Grimm, R-N.Y. is for PTSD vets to received instructions on training their own dogs.
 But both plans encourages using shelter dogs if possible.Mental health war wounds of vets like PTSD, anxiety, physical disabilities, depression and TBI have been treated successfully with several dog therapy services throughout the armed forces.

 Soldiers at the Walter Reed Army Medical Center work with troubled shelter dogs, with many cruelty cases, twice a week for several weeks in a program called Dog Tags.
 Six soldiers in three learning levels work at the Washington shelter for two hours of hands-on training twice a week.